 Consider the following vegan alternatives to commonly consumed foods:

 - Swap cow's milk for...
-Plant milks such as soya, rice, oat, hemp, coconut, hazelnut.
+Plant milks such as soya, rice, oat, hemp, coconut, hazelnut and almond.

 - Swap dairy products (including cheese for...
 See our spotlight on dairy-free feature for useful alternatives.

 Note - Many brands of vegetable margarines and spreads are not suitable for vegans as they may contain milk.